Keyboard shortcuts

 The algorithm

-1. Divide the elements into groups of 5.
+1. Divide the elements into groups of 5 (the last group may have fewer).

-2. Find the median of each group by sorting (5 elements can be sorted in constant time).
+2. Find the median of each group by sorting it (sorting 5 elements takes constant time).
+Collect these medians into a new array .

 Implementation